devanshmody/COMP-5800-Yidong-Devansh-Dr.-Thiago/README.md

  <img width="402" alt="Screen Shot 2021-12-11 at 1 27 09 PM" src="https://user-images.githubusercontent.com/13017779/145687538-de2d77a7-4c76-46a4-a1d2-eedae3ab7409.png">

 Working on fine tuning bert and gpt2 models with reduced dimensions

+Add on dataset added by augmentation to create a balanced dataset as hate speech words were less compared to non hate speech